hansroh/skitai/README.txt

     % endfor
   % endfor

+If you like this style, just call 'app.jinja_overlay ()'.
 In my case, above template is more easy to read/write if applying proper syntax highlighting to text editor.

 For more detail, `Jinja2 Line Statements and Escape`_.